Skip to main content

 Before you start integrating and enhancing data in Cognite Data Fusion (CDF), you should define and implement your data governance policies.
 Data governance is a set of principles and practices that ensure high quality through your data's lifecycle.
 It's a key part of data operations to continuously optimize your data management practices.

 We recommend you appoint a CDF admin to work with the IT department to ensure that CDF follows your organization's security practices.
 Also, connect CDF to your IdP (Identity Provider), and use the existing IdP user identities to manage access to CDF and the data stored in CDF.
-We currently support Microsoft's Microsoft Entra ID (formerly Azure Active Directory.
+We currently support Microsoft's Microsoft Entra ID.

 This unit looks at the CDF tools and features you can use to make sure that your data conforms to your organization and users' expectations.